 Private banks tend to have a high employee turnover rate.
 Which causes strain on clients to decide between the bank and the banker.
 In many cases, clients will want to move with the banker instead of staying with the bank because of the personal relationship that has been established.

 Unfortunately, sometimes clients may not have a choice.
 Instead, they may find themselves forced to stay with the bank.

-So, before you open a private bank account, check what restrictions there are on exiting the account.
+So, before you begin applying, check what restrictions there are for exiting accounts.

 On top of these challenges, here are a few more that you should be aware of…